pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_SUBDOMAIN

     Specifies the subdomain for the Flask-Security blueprint.
-If set together with Flask's ``SERVER_NAME`` configuration, will also allow post-login redirects on subdomains of the base domain.
+If your authenticated content is on a different subdomain, also enable ``SECURITY_REDIRECT_ALLOW_SUBDOMAINS``.

     Default: ``None``.
 .. py:data:: SECURITY_FLASH_MESSAGES